2019 Beauregard tornado: Georgia

 The tornado crossed the Alabama/Georgia border at the Chattahoochee River 29 minutes after tornadogenesis occurred.
 At 3:29 PM EST after crossing the river, the tornado continued moving quickly to the east-northeast, causing a wide swath of trees being uprooted or snapped near the base of the ground.
-The tornado was consistently an EF1 for a while.
-The tornado began rapidly strengthened nearly 10 minutes later.
-At 3:39 PM EST the tornado crossed Highway 27 and caused a swath of EF3 damage to pine trees, and toppled a cellular tower.
+The tornado was consistently an EF1 during this time.
+The tornado rapidly strengthened during the next 10 minutes.
+At 3:39 PM EST the tornado crossed US 27 and caused a swath of EF3 damage to pine trees, and toppled a cellular tower.
 In addition, 12 metal guidewires over 1 in thick were snapped.

 The tornado weakened immediately after this back down to an EF1 intensity.
 A wide swath of hundreds of snapped and uprooted trees persisted along this portion of the track to the south and west of Ellerslie, Georgia.
 Minor roof damage was reported on several homes along the path in this rural area of Georgia.
-The tornado reached the southern side of Ellerslie at 3:47 PM EST. The tornado continued to parallel Highway 315 where hundreds more trees were snapped or uprooted.
-Some shingles were pulled off were pulled off of several homes, with one home sustaining damage to the top floor.
+The tornado reached the southern side of Ellerslie at 3:47 PM EST. The tornado continued to parallel SR 315 where hundreds more trees were snapped or uprooted.
+Some shingles were pulled off of several homes, with one home sustaining damage to the top floor.
 The tornado continued to push Northeastward, were numerous trees were downed.
 Another home sustained severe damage to the top floor, with several homes nearby sustaining minor shingles, and a carport being destroyed.

-The tornado crossed Ridgeway Road, located just to the north of Highway 315.
+The tornado crossed Ridgeway Road, located just to the north of SR 315.
 EF2 damage continued to be reported in this location, with dozens of softwood trees being snapped at their bases.
-The tornado eventually ran into Highway 315 as the highway winds perpendicular to the tornado's path at this point.
+The tornado eventually ran into SR 315 as the highway winds perpendicular to the tornado's path at this point.
 The tornado continued causing EF1 to EF2 damage to trees along a wide swath.
 At 3:54 PM EST, the tornado crossed into Talbot County, Georgia.
 The tornado continued its long swath of EF1 to EF2 damage.
 The tornado intensified again into an EF3 tornado, causing significant damage to a mobile trailer home, dozens of trees, and a two-story home.
 In addition, the Humble Zion Church was completely demolished.
-None of its walls made from bricks and cinderblocks were left standing.
+None of its brick and cinderblock walls were left standing.
 The tornado continued northeastward, weakening significantly.
-EF-1 wind damage was found consistently through forested areas in and around Hwy 315, along Callier Rd, O'Neal Rd, and Mitchell Rd.
+EF1 wind damage was found consistently through forested areas in and around SR 315, along Callier Rd, O'Neal Rd, and Mitchell Rd.
 The tornado then approached Talbotton, Georgia, continuing to cause moderate tree damage and minor roof damage to homes that were in the path.